miao1007/gitbook-plugin-mermaid-cli/README.md

 ## Install
-mermaid.cli is based on puppeteer, which need to download a Chrome. to skip download a chrome
+puppeteer is a tool to control Chrome via javascript, and mermaid.cli is a wrapper for mermaid on the top of Chrome Runtime.The installation of puppeteer may be hard on private network, so I created a plugin to skip download the Chrome.

 in the book.json: